 Business Debit Card

 You may want business debit cards so that you and your employees can make debit card purchases for your business.

 Business Credit Card

 If you’re also interested in business credit cards, it might be smart to open your business checking account at a bank that offers business credit cards with competitive interest rates and rewards cards.
 Some offer perks like travel rewards or cash back, which can offset your card payments.
 Keep in mind, though, it’s perfectly fine to choose a business credit card not affiliated with your bank if the terms are more attractive.

 Tech tools like online bill pay and mobile check deposits help save you time.
 Look for an online business bank account that offers robust business tools and a mobile app so you can check your account balance from anywhere.
 You may also want mobile deposit so that if you receive checks, you can then make business deposits from your phone.
 Or you may want invoicing features so your clients can pay by ACH.

 If down the road, you want to apply for a small business loan or line of credit, it can help to have a relationship with the bank.
 Opening a checking or savings account for your business with that bank now could help you establish that relationship.

 For some businesses, it’s important to have nearby physical branches, especially for cash deposits, and a robust ATM network.
 Others are fine with totally online or mobile banking.
 Know what your needs are and choose a bank that can deliver.

 Best Free Checking Accounts

 Most banks that offer business checking accounts offer a way to waive the monthly account fee by maintaining an average daily or monthly balance of a specific amount.
-Some basic business checking accounts will even offer ATM fee reimbursement and free cash deposits.
+Some basic business checking accounts will even offer ATM fee reimbursement and free transactions such as free cash deposits.